Famous people from North East England of the past and present

 Quintessential North East Actor

 Prolific, instantly recognisable and versatile TV and film actor born Annfield Plain in County Durham.
 He made his film debut in Get Carter in 1971 and has appeared in countless TV and movie roles since then as well as many appearances as a stage actor.
-In addition to portraying characters with a distinctly North East flavour, Armstrong has appeared in a wide range of dramas and theatre productions including Dickensian TV adaptations and Shakespearean roles, extensively performing with the Royal Shakespeare Company.
+In addition to portraying characters with a distinctly North East flavour, Armstrong has appeared in a wide range of dramas and theatre productions including Dickensian TV adaptations and Shakespearean roles and has extensively performed with the Royal Shakespeare Company.
 Les Misérables and the title role in Sweeney Todd are amongst the many roles that Armstrong has tackled in a long and distinguished career.

 The Pitman Poet